 7. Personalization vs. Privacy: Solving the Financial Marketer’s Dilemma

-Data and marketing guru Josh Lehr of Total Expert and Taylor Donnell of Jebbit (a firm that helps power Total Expert’s TrueIntent), shared that, while 79% of consumers worry about data security, 64% of people are willing to share personal data to get more relevant, personalized services.
+Data and marketing guru Josh Lehr of Total Expert and Taylor Donnell of Jebbit shared that while 79% of consumers worry about data security, 64% of people are willing to share personal data to get more relevant, personalized services.
 Also, 44% of consumers trust financial firms with their data — this is high compared to other industries.
 Josh emphasized how critical zero-party data is to the modern marketer.
 This is data a customer intentionally and proactively shares with a business which includes personal preferences, purchase intentions, personal context, and how they want to be interacted with.
 Taylor summarized six non-intrusive ways to get zero-party data: (1) Give Me A Recommendation, (2) Save Me Time, (3) Test Me, (4) Unlock A Benefit For Me.
 (5) Teach Me, (6) Entertain Me.
 More details here on how to use this data effectively.

 8. The Five-Part Formula to Make Every Customer a Superfan